~

 mitmproxy setup for mobile interception

-i'm a product security engineer at mindbody/classpass. day to day i work on security pipelines, automation, secret scanning, responsible disclosure program, occasional pentests, and ai-powered triage for tool findings.
+i'm a product security engineer at mindbody/classpass. day to day i work on security pipelines, automation, secret scanning, responsible disclosure program, occasional pentests, and ai-augmented analysis of security tool output.

-into appsec, supply chain security, bug bounty, and security research. i like breaking things to understand how they work.
+into appsec, supply chain security, bug bounty, and security research. i look for the small detail that makes the whole thing fall apart.

 some of my cves